AppScreenShots

 Platform Screenshots Resolution Requirements Text Rules

-iOS App Store 3–10 per localization 6.5" (1290×2796), 6.7" (1290×2796), 5.5" (1242×2208) No device frames in first 3 shots
+iOS App Store 3–10 per localization 6.9" (1320×2868), 6.5" (1242×2688), 5.5" (1242×2208) No device frames required

 Google Play 2–8 per locale 16:9 (1920×1080), 9:16 (1080×1920), 2:3 (1080×1620) Device frames allowed

-iPad 3–10 12.9" (2048×2732), 11" (1668×2388) Same as iPhone
+iPad 3–10 13" (2064×2752), 11" (1668×2388) Same rules as iPhone

-macOS App Store 1–10 16:10 (2880×1800), 16:9 (2560×1440) Separate from iOS
+macOS App Store 1–10 16:10 (2880×1800), 16:9 (2560×1440) Separate set from iOS

 Always upload the highest resolution available — Apple and Google automatically downscale for smaller devices.
+Submitting low-resolution screenshots is one of the most common and costly mistakes developers make.

 The 10 Templates That Actually Convert

 Not all screenshot layouts are created equal.
-After analyzing hundreds of top-performing apps, these ten templates consistently drive the highest conversion rates:
+After analyzing hundreds of top-performing apps, these ten templates consistently drive the highest conversion rates.

 1. The Problem-Solution Frame

 Show the user's pain point on the left, your app's solution on the right.
 This mirrors the user's internal dialogue and creates instant relevance.
+The contrast between "before" and "after" is one of the oldest conversion techniques in marketing — and it works just as well in the App Store.

 Best for: Productivity, utility, health, and finance apps.

 Each screenshot highlights one core feature with a bold headline and clean device mockup.
 Keep text under six words per frame.
+The feature carousel works because it respects the user's attention — they don't have to read everything to understand what your app does.

 Best for: Apps with three to five distinct features.